Vyral/christal-johnson/_posts/2023-08-03-ready-to-own-a-home-how-to-determine-the-perfect-timing.md

   - Timing the Housing Market
 excerpt: The decision to buy a home depends on various personal and financial factors.
 enclosure:
-pullquote: Waiting for the "perfect" time to buy a home can be a never-ending cycle.
+pullquote: Waiting for the 'perfect' time to buy a home can be a never-ending cycle.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false